sonic-net/DASH/documentation/general/design/dash-handling-fragmented-packets.md

 1. If a subsequent packet arrives that is the first fragment of a fragmented packet (i.e. the Fragment Offset field is 0), the
 **Frag ID** must be used to create a **new temporal flow** that can be **uniquely identified** by the (**Frag ID**, **DST**, **SRC**) tuple.
+This **temporal flow** must record the relevant layer 4 header fields from the packet that are needed for classification, e.g. source & destination port, for retrieval by later arriving non-first IP fragments that match this **temporal flow**.

-1. If a packet arrives that is a non-first fragment (i.e. the Fragment Offset field is not 0), and there is not already a **temporal flow** that matches this packet, the packet must be dropped.
+1. If a packet arrives that is a non-first fragment (i.e. the Fragment Offset field is not 0), and there is not already a **temporal flow** that matches this packet, the packet must be dropped, and no **temporal flow** will be created.

 1. The temporal flow should be **maintained until the last fragment arrives** or the flow is **aged**.